-Right heart ventriculography is a study that images the right chambers (atrium and ventricle) of the heart.
+Right heart ventricular angiography is a test that images the right chambers (atrium and ventricle) of the heart.

 How the Test is Performed

 You will get a mild sedative 30 minutes before the procedure.
 A cardiologist will cleanse the site and numb the area with a local anesthetic.
-Then a catheter will be inserted into a vein in your neck or groin.
+Then a catheter will be inserted into a vein in your neck, arm, or groin.

 Contrast material ("dye") is injected into the right side of the heart.
 It helps the cardiologist determine the size and shape of the heart's chambers and evaluate their function as well as the function of the tricuspid and pulmonary valves.